stebrizzo/stebrizzo.github.io/_pages/about.md

   - /about.html
 ---

 I am Stefano Brizzolara, a postdoctoral researcher at [Princeton University](https://www.princeton.edu/).
 Here, supported by the Postdoc.Mobility Fellowship of the Swiss National Science Foundation, I work with Prof. [Luc Deike](https://ldeike.princeton.edu/) and Prof. [Michelle DiBenedetto](https://www.michellediben.com/) in the [Mechanical and Aerospace Engineering Department](https://mae.princeton.edu/).
-Before I was a Marie Curie fellow at [IST Austria](https://ista.ac.at/en/home/) and a Ph.D. student at the Institute of Environmental Engineering at [ETH Zürich](https://ifu.ethz.ch/).
+Before I was a Marie Curie fellow at [IST Austria](https://ista.ac.at/en/home/) and a Ph.D. student at [ETH Zürich](https://ethz.ch/).

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!